tuckpuck/Unself-Volunteer-App/README.md

 * Submit Pull Request with the base of master and the compare of *branchname*

-* Finish and Deliver on Pivitol Tracker
+* Finish and Deliver on Pivotal Tracker

 * Slack or tell the group that a feature is finished and ready for testing.